14-07.1-03. Temporary protection order - Copy to law enforcement agency.

 3. Unless otherwise terminated by the court, an ex parte temporary protection order remains in effect until an order issued under section 14-07.1-02 is served.

-4. A full hearing as provided by section 14-07.1-02 must be set for not later than fourteen days from the issuance of the temporary order.
+4. A full hearing as provided by section 14-07.1-02 must be set for not later than fourteen days from the issuance of the temporary order, or at a later date if good cause is shown.
 The respondent must be served forthwith with a copy of the ex parte order along with a copy of the application and notice of the date set for the hearing.

 6. Fees for filing and service of process may not be assessed to the petitioner for any proceeding seeking relief under chapter 14-07.1.